brimdata/zed/docs/language/search-syntax/README.md

 The search result can be narrowed to include only records that contain a certain value in a particular named field.
-For example, the following search will only match records containing the field called `District` where it is set to the precise string value `Marin County ROP`.
+For example, the following search will only match records containing the field called `District` where it is set to the precise string value `Winton`.

 #### Example:
 ```mdtest-command zed-sample-data/edu/zson